chinedufn/percy/book/src/contributing/internal-design/sibling-text-nodes.md

 let sibling_text_nodes = html! { <div> {"Hello" "World" } </div> };
 ```

-A browser will end up turning it into something like this
+A browser will end up with something like this:

 ```html
  <div>Hello World</div>